Wanglei123SJTU/Wanglei123SJTU.github.io/_pages/about.md

 I will be applying for Ph.D. programs in Marketing in the U.S. for the Fall 2025.

-You can contact me via email: wanglei123sjtu@gmail.com or by Wechat: Triplestone0603.

 Academic Achievements
 ------
 * Total GPA: 3.99/4.30; 91.58/100